andrewfhou/mweepigeon-landing/_posts/2025-06-30-EOE-lore-notes.md

 	- => literally, LIDAR, Light Detection ARray.
 - **Luxatic**.
 Monoist (?) insult against Summists.
 Lunatic.
 	- => lux + lunatic
+- **Markup rag**.
+A flexible sheet of writeable memory that can make itself rigid for use.
+A tablet
+	- => A rag that you can mark up.
+No fancy etymology here
 - **Miracho**. a monoist frontline militant. untrained/unspecialized infantry? "a deleter, an eraser, a killer"
 	- => unknown derivation
 - **Phorocast**.
 Astelli divination method